Trade School Programs

 • Location: Taylorsville Redwood Campus

-• SLCC Automotive Technician Program
+• Website: SLCC Automotive Technician Program

 2. Davis Technical College

-• Location: Kaysville, UT
+• Location: Kaysville, UT (approximately 20 miles north of Salt Lake City)

-• Davis Technical College Automotive Technology Program
+• Website: Davis Tech Automotive Technology Program

 Typical Program Curriculum